Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Funtional Specifications.md

 ![brightfield-image](/Users/hans/JavaPaintProjects/doc/Pictures/brightfield-image.png)

+#### TrackMate Reproducibility

+Maybe surprisingly, TrackMate results are not entirely reproducible.
+For instance, two runs immediately after each other may yield slightly different results, such as the differing number of spots or tracks (one spot more or less, may cause one track more or less).
+Differences in the number of tracks can result in variations in certain square attributes.
+While these differences are negligible for practical purposes, they are worth noting.

 #### The Paint Console

 Each application of the Glyco-PAINT pipeline opens its own Paint Cnsole.
 In the totel of the window is listed what application the Paint Console is attached to.